 The UNM Economic Development Council (EDC) was established by the President of the University of New Mexico (UNM) to serve as a coordinating entity and think tank for the internal UNM community on economic development matters.
-EDC membership consists of representatives from colleges and selected administrative units focused on increasing the economic impact of UNM on New Mexico.
+EDC membership consists of deans and center directors with a focus on increasing the economic impact of UNM on New Mexico.
 The EDC goals include the following:

 The benefits of EDC are anticipated to include:

 - More students interested in attending UNM and staying in New Mexico due to increased economic opportunities.

 - Enhancing research opportunities which will lead to economic benefit.